adsteen/lab_site_source/content/authors/ccook62/_index.md

   link: '#contact'
 superuser: true
 user_groups:
-- Grad Students
+- Alumni
 ---

-Chris is working on the mechanisms by which microcystin, a toxin produced in harmful algal blooms, is degraded by heterotrophic microbes.
+Chris graduated from the Steen Lab in 2020.
+After working on a project related to microbial degradation of microcystin, he developed a passion for data science.
+He combined the two projects to produce an R package, [ezmmek](https://cran.r-project.org/web/packages/ezmmek/index.html) to facilitate and standardize the calculation of enzyme kinetics using chromogenic or fluorogenic substrates in environmetnal samples.